glhr/rasa_project/user_data/user_data.md

 - Hello what is your name ?
 Are you ready to work for me
 - Hello!
 - Hallo
+- Hello robot
+- Hello  I Don t  like to speak to robots

 ## intent:pick up
 - pickup the [yellow](object_color) [banana](object_name) from the table